Wonghopper/business-card-orc/README.md

 case that the business card contains multiple strings that match the format of a phone number.
 It is assumed that if there are multiple numbers, the telephone will be labeled with some "telephone".

+In the case no string is found in the business card text that matchs the telephone number regex, the default value of "No Phone Number Found" is returned.

 There are numerous other formatting conventions for phone numbers, including varying number of total digits.
 Expanding the tool to cover these other national